inhaledesign/mq2-sublime-syntax/README.md

 # mq2.sublime-syntax
-This is a Sublime Text 3 syntax highilight file for the Macroquest2 script language.
+This is a Sublime Text 3 syntax highlight file for the Macroquest2 script language.
 It makes editing macros easier!

 ## Installation
 1. [Download and install Sublime Text 3.](https://www.sublimetext.com/)